Making sense of Zettelkasten

 I realise now that a zettelkasten does not replace my existing collection of notes.
 It is a different animal altogether.
 My usual notes are for reference.
 I only look at my notes when I need to find something that I know is in there.
 These notes can go untouched or unseen for months.

-A zettelkasten on the other hand is a system that requires my complete attention and constant touching.
-Every new idea added in there has the potential to change, replace, support augment, contradict existing ideas.
-This means that nothing in there is ever static, you’re constantly rearticulating ideas, redefining statements and so on.
+A zettelkasten on the other hand is a system that requires my complete attention and constant work.
+Every new idea added in there has the potential to change, replace, support, extend, contradict existing ideas.
+This means that nothing in there is ever static, I am constantly rearticulating ideas, redefining statements and so on.

-Say I have a note on the German word - Schwerpunkt, which I understand translates to ‘focal point’.
-A few days later, I realise it is not just a focal point, in the sense of a point that draws your attention, but also means the point at which one concentrates effort.
-I’d have to go in and clarify what I was trying to say, and update my understanding of the subject.
+Say I have a note on the German word - Schwerpunkt, which as I understand it, translates to ‘focal point’.
+After a few days and some more reading, I realise Schwerpunkt does not mean focal point, in the sense of a point of attention, but that it also means the point at which one concentrates effort.
+Now I’d have to go in and clarify what I was trying to say, update my understanding of the subject and also update the links to other notes, because my understanding of the idea has broadened.

 An example.